embeddeddevroom/fosdem-2020/cfp-announcement.md

-This email is a Call For Participation in the embedded, mobile and automotive devroom FOSDEM 2020
+This email is a Call For Participation in the Embedded, Mobile and Automotive Devroom of FOSDEM 2020.

-Devroom date: Saturday February 1st in Brussels, Belgium CFP deadline: Friday, 6th December 2019
+Devroom date: Saturday February 1st in Brussels, Belgium CFP deadline: Friday, December 6th 2019

 Final speaker confirmation on Friday, December 13th 2019